tw181802/Splunk-Labs/README.md

 For the lookup Output section in the Field in Lookup field, check the description check box.
-g.
 In the Display Name type: status description.
-h.
 Click the Preview button.
 You should see a description column in the results.

 <img width="603" alt="d29" src="https://github.com/user-attachments/assets/15264893-4582-48de-8e97-81504332ac38">

-Click Pivot.
+Click `Pivot`.
 a.
-Select the Web requests dataset.
+Select the `Web requests` dataset.
 b.
-Change the Filter to Last 7 days.
+Change the Filter to Last `7` days.
 c.
-From Split Rows, add the status description attribute and click Add To Table.
+From Split Rows, add the status description attribute and click `Add To Table`.
 d.
 Click the + button to split by another row and add the status attribute.
-Click Add To Table.
+Click `Add To Table`.

 <img width="820" alt="d30" src="https://github.com/user-attachments/assets/a9854011-77e2-454a-ad9a-ee8874ea72ff">

 Verify that in addition to the event count, the table shows two columns, one for status description and one for status.

-Split Columns by day and click Add To Table.
+Split Columns by day and click `Add To Table`.
-g.
-Click Save As and select Dashboard Panel.
+Click `Save As` and select `Dashboard Panel`.
-h.
-Select Existing and select Weekly Website Activity.
+Select `Existing` and select `Weekly Website Activity`.
-i.
-For the Panel Title, type: Web requests summary
+For the Panel Title, type: `Web requests summary` Click Save.
-j.
-Click Save.

 <img width="398" alt="d32" src="https://github.com/user-attachments/assets/fa1049c9-2fb4-4a6c-81e1-ad54b5c13f95">